+Dexter found the required writing of ‘fifty or sixty or seventy pages in five months’ overwhelming (Sanderson 1995, 21).
+Subsequently, he was sent the scripts, which he read and made a ‘few suggestions’ about: ‘I occasionally write a bit of dialogue, otherwise I just keep an eye on Morse.
+You’ve got to have someone keeping an eye on the characterisation, his vocabulary and attitudes.
+I’m a kind of consultant’ (Sanderson 1995, 23, see also Bird 1998, 6).
+Dexter is also entwined into the series through his Hitchcock-style cameo appearances, which saw him spending a day on set for each episode (Sanderson 1995, 21).
+The producers at the outset, Kenny McBain and Ted Childs (the latter, executive producer and Central Television’s Controller of Drama) hired ‘the best writers [they] could’ to work on the show from the outset and, in its busiest years, there was a tradition of bringing in a new writer each year to prevent the programme from staling (Sanderson 1995, 25, 115).
 Storylines were commissioned by the writers about six months ahead of filming, with one more storyline than the series needed being commissioned to allow a ‘margin for error’ (Sanderson 1995, 81).
-The series’ writers also flag up the way in which any given episode could have additional writers, making it a highly collaborative script – even before it interpreted during filming by the director and editor (Sanderson 1995, 71, Bradbury in Elsaesser et al 1994, 103).
+The series’ writers also flag up the way in which any given episode could have additional writers, making it a highly collaborative script – even before it was interpreted during filming by the director and editor (Sanderson 1995, 71, also cf. Bradbury in Elsaesser et al 1994, 103).

-Dexter wrote the plot outline for before it was written for screen by Julian Mitchell.
-Then, four years later, Dexter published a novel, The Jewel That Was Ours (1991), which has marked differences to the plot of the television programmehe prefatory material to the novel ‘based in part on an original storyline written by Colin Dexter for Central Television’s Inspector Morse’.
+A particularly impressive example of the convoluted textual history of many of the television instalments and their related novels is The Wolvercote Tongue (1987).
+Dexter wrote the plot outline for the television episode, before it was written for screen by Julian Mitchell.
+Then, four years later, Dexter published a novel, The Jewel That Was Ours (1991), which has marked differences to the plot of the television programme but is, according to the prefatory material to the novel, ‘based in part on an original storyline written by Colin Dexter for Central Television’s Inspector Morse’.
 Elsewhere, however, an anecdote more loosely describes the writing as a ‘Dexter/Mitchell double act’ (Sanderson 1995, 74).

-I detail th example here because usefully highlight the rather enmeshed and messy relationship between the television series and the novels, reminding us that the Morse phenomenon should not be treated as the straightforward adaptation of a set of established texts from page to screen, but as something often more collaborativehe multi-faceted entwinement thwarts any attempt to read the books in a simplistic way as the progenitor of the television series.
+I detail this example here because it usefully highlights the rather enmeshed and messy relationship between the television series and the novels, reminding us that the Morse phenomenon should not be treated as the straightforward adaptation of a set of established texts from page to screen, but as something often more collaborative.
+The multi-faceted entwinement of novels and episodes thwarts any attempt to read the books in a simplistic way as the progenitor of the television series.
 Indeed, the official website for the television programme – rather tautologically – emphasises its primacy in making the phenomenon a household name: ‘Inspector Morse had existed…in the books of Colin Dexter but it was the ITV version that was to catapult the character into TV’s stratosphere’ (ITV, 2009).
 The show was sold to television stations internationally, screening to an audience of 750 million people in over forty countries (Sanderson 1995, 9).